-Table 89: Mobility Settings
+Table 93: Mobility Settings

-Field Description Port The port address of the Extreme Campus Controller.
-Discovery Method Method by which Extreme Campus Controller discovers the mobility manager.
+Field Description Mobility Role Determines the role of the Extreme Campus Controller in a mobility configuration.
+Valid values are: Manager or Agent .
+Port The port address of the Extreme Campus Controller.
+Agent Settings Discovery Method Method by which Extreme Campus Controller discovers the mobility manager.
 You have two options: SLPD - Rely on SLP with DHCP Option 78 Static Address - Define at the agent, the IP address of the mobility manager.
 By explicitly defining the IP address, the agent and the mobility manager are able to find each other directly without using the SLP discovery mechanisms.
 Direct IP definition is recommended to provide tighter control of the registration steps for multi-domain installations.
+Manager Settings Heartbeat Manager update interval in seconds.
+Backup Manager Address The IP address of the mobility backup manager.
+This field is read-only.
+Agents List of manager agents.
+Provide the IP address of each Mobility Agent.
+You can take the following actions: Add Agent Approve Agent Delete Agent Security Mode Determines which Mobility Agents can connect: Allow all mobility agents to connect - A new agent is automatically able to register itself with the mobility manager and immediately becomes part of the mobility domain.
+Allow only approved mobility agents to connect - The mobility manager does not allow a new agent to automatically register.
+Instead, the connection with the new agent is placed in a pending state until the administrator approves the new device.

-Availability on page 278
+#unique_358 Availability on page 335